red-hat-storage/ocs-ci/docs/getting_started.md

 In order to deploy a cluster to AWS with the Openshift Installer, you will need to download the pull secret for your account.
-Download this file from [openshift.com](https://cloud.openshift.com/clusters/install) and place in the `data` directory at the root level of the project.
-If there is no `data` directory, create one.
+Download this file from [openshift.com](https://cloud.openshift.com/clusters/install) and place in the `data` directory at the root level of the project If there is no `data` directory, create one or you can place the file in `$HOME/ocsci-data/`.
 The name of the file should be `pull-secret`.

 ## Tests